tkn-tub/ns3-gym/doc/manual/source/tcp.rst

 +++++++++++++++++++

 * Only Tahoe congestion control is presently supported.
-* Only IPv4 is supported (IPv6 support will start to be added after ns-3.6).
+* Only IPv4 is supported

 Network Simulation Cradle
 *************************